This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Using a tablespoon or small cookie scoop you want to scoop the cookies into 1 inch balls.
 Roll each cookie into a ball using your hands and place on the prepared cookie sheets about 2 inches apart.

-With your thumb or the back of a ¼ teaspoon, dent each cookie in the center.
+With your thumb or the back of a ยผ teaspoon of jam, dent each cookie in the center of each cookie.

-Then place a 1/4 teaspoon jam into each indent.
+Then place a 1/4 teaspoon jam into the center of each cookie.

 Step Three: Bake And Glaze